unccd/Prais4-reporting-manual/glossary.md

     The Normalized Difference Vegetation Index (NDVI) is an indicator of the greenness of the biomes.
 Even though it is not a physical property of the vegetation cover, its very simple formulation NDVI = (REF_nir – REF_red)/(REF_nir + REF_red) where REF_nir and REF_red are the spectral reflectances measured in the near infrared and red wavebands respectively, makes it widely used for ecosystems monitoring.

 OECD DAC CRS
     Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) Creditor Reporting System (CRS).
 The OECD DAC’s collection of data on resource flows from donors to developing countries.
-Definitions and approaches used in the default data for SO5-1 and SO5-3 indicators can be found in the OECD DAC Converged Statistical Reporting Directives for the Creditor Reporting System (CRS)   https://one.oecd.org/document/DCD/DAC(2024)40/FINAL/en/pdf ),To access the database: https://stats.oecd.org/Index.aspx?DataSetCode=crs1
+Definitions and approaches used in the default data for SO5-1 and SO5-3 indicators can be found in the OECD DAC Converged Statistical Reporting Directives for the Creditor Reporting System (CRS)   https://one.oecd.org/document/DCD/DAC(2024)40/FINAL/en/pdf ).
+    To access the database: https://stats.oecd.org/Index.aspx?DataSetCode=crs1

 One-out, all-out (1OAO)
     A conservative approach to combining different indicators/metrics to assess status, which follows the precautionary principle (adapted from European Communities, 2013).
 The one-out, all-out approach is applied to LDN such that where any of the indicators shows significant negative change, it is considered a loss (and conversely, if at least one indicator shows a positive trend and none shows a negative trend it is considered a gain).

 Organic soils
     Accumulations of organic matter at various stages of decomposition become organic soils and include peat land, muck land, or bogs and fens.
-Organic soils are identified on the basis of criteria 1 and 2, or 1 and 3 listed below: 1.
-Thickness of organic horizon ≥10 cm.
+    Organic soils are identified on the basis of criteria 1 and 2, or 1 and 3 listed below:
+     1. Thickness of organic horizon ≥10 cm.
 A horizon of <20 cm must have ≥12% organic carbon when mixed to a depth of 20 cm.
      2. Soils that are never saturated with water for more than a few days must contain more than 20% organic carbon by weight (i.e., about 35% organic matter).
-3. Soils are subject to water saturation episodes and has either: a.
-At least 12% organic carbon by weight (i.e., about 20% organic matter) if the soil has no clay; or b.
-At least 18% organic carbon by weight (i.e., about 30% organic matter) if the soil has 60% or more clay; or c.
+     3. Soils are subject to water saturation episodes and has either:
+      a.
+At least 12% organic carbon by weight (i.e., about 20% organic matter) if the soil has no clay; or
+      b.
+At least 18% organic carbon by weight (i.e., about 30% organic matter) if the soil has 60% or more clay; or
+      c.
 An intermediate, proportional amount of organic carbon for intermediate amounts of clay.
 All other types of soils are classified as mineral soils.

 Other Effective Area based conservation measures
     A geographically defined area other than a protected area, which is governed and managed in ways that achieve positive and sustained long-term outcomes for the in‑situ conservation of biodiversity, with associated ecosystem functions and services and, where applicable, cultural, spiritual, socio‑economic and other locally relevant values.